improbable-research/swayze/README.md

 ## Branch Overview

-This branch is focussed on an implementation of the shallow water equations.
+This branch is focussed on an implementation of 4DVar and associated tests.

 ## Overview